EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 One iteration consists of the following steps:

-+ Constructs the potential (interstitial and augmentation parts) and terms for the total energy
++ Constructs the potential (interstitial and augmentation parts), matrix elements for the Kohn-Sham hamiltonian and terms for the total energy
 + Makes an initial pass through the irreducible _k_ points in the Brillouin zone to obtain the Fermi level.
 In general, until the Fermi level is known, the weights assigned to each eigenfunction are not known, so the charge density cannot be assembled.